Squonk: Appearance and behavior

-Later retellings included that squonks were slowest on moonlit nights as they try to avoid seeing their ugly appearance in any illuminated bodies of water.
+Later retellings claimed that squonks are slowest on moonlit nights, as they try to avoid seeing their ugly appearance in any illuminated bodies of water.
 In addition to warts and moles, the creatures were given webbed toes on their left feet.

 The given "species" taxonomy of the creature, Lacrimacorpus dissolvens, is made up of the Latin tear, body, and dissolve.
 These refer to its supposed ability to dissolve when captured.

 In media

 The "squonk's tears" are referenced on Steely Dan's 1974 track Any Major Dude Will Tell You.
 Genesis included the song "Squonk" on A Trick of the Tail in 1976.
-A squonk is used as a monster in the sixth book in the series Dungeon Crawler Carl, "The Eye of the Bedlam Bride".
+A squonk is used as a monster in the sixth book in the series Dungeon Crawler Carl, The Eye of the Bedlam Bride.
+In season 5, episode 5 of Abbott Elementary, titled "Camping", Jacob tells Barbara about the legend of the squonk to scare her into ending the camping trip.

 In scientific literature

 Some substances are stable in solution or some other "wild" form but cannot be isolated or captured without actually catalyzing their own polymerization or decomposition ("dissolving in their own tears").
 For example, a molecule containing a carboxylic acid moiety and an acid labile moiety might be stable when initially prepared as the salt (e.g., barium prephenate) but unstable as the free acid (prephenic acid).
 These have been named "chemical squonks".